 When you plan meals, you go to the store with a plan in hand.
 You’ll spend less money on things you think you need and, instead, get the things you do need for your meals.
 Plus, you won’t have excess ingredients lingering and going bad.
 It’s a win-win for you and your wallet.

 2. Only shop at discount grocery stores

 I’ve practically ditched regular grocery stores in the last couple of years.
 The only time I step foot in one is if I need something quick and it happens to be the closest place.
 Otherwise, I head to a discount grocery store that specializes in saving customers money.

-I first discovered ALDI about three years ago when a co-worker mentioned the prices she was paying for produce there.
+I first discovered Aldi several years ago when a co-worker mentioned the prices she was paying for produce there.
 I’d heard of the store before but never checked it out.
 After she was telling me these ridiculously low prices for oranges, lettuce, mushrooms, blueberries, and more, I ventured over there.
 I’ve gone every month since.

-CashSaver is fairly new to me and it’s quickly become a close second behind ALDI.
-My local one just opened up about six months ago and I first tried it out two months ago.
+CashSaver is fairly new to me and it’s quickly become a close second behind Aldi.
+My local one just opened up a couple of years ago and I tried it out for the first time shortly after.
 Two words: LOVE IT.